neerajsurjaye/ExpressoJ-Starter/readme.md

 # ExpressoJ-Starter

-> This project servers as a starter for ExpressoJ
+> The following serves as a demo project for ExpressJ.

 ## To get started